MycroftAI/skill-version-checker/README.md

 Version Checker

 ## Description
-Check the version of your Mycroft install using this skill.
+Report the version of your Mycroft install (mycroft-core) and of the platform you are running on (e.g. "Mark 1, build 10").

 ## Examples
 * "check version"
-* "find your version"
+* "what version are you running"
-* "check your platform build"
+* "what's your platform build"

 ## Credits
 Mycroft AI